 A hangover is a collection of signs and symptoms usually due to recent bout of heavy drinking.
-It is characterized by headaches, dizziness, feeling sick, sleepiness, thirst and confusion.
+Generally, it is characterized by headaches, dizziness, feeling sick, sleepiness, thirst and confusion.

 A hangover can happen at any time of the day, but usually common in the morning after a night of heavy drinking.
-The affected may experience high levels of anxiety, shame, regret, embarassment and depression.
+Furthermore, the affected may experience high levels of anxiety, shame, regret, embarassment and depression.

 - Increased thirst